Developing a School Health Program

-It is important that the SHAC membership represent the diversity of the community and the school.
-The committee's collective knowledge, expertise, and influence can be a powerful force on behalf of implementing a Whole School, Whole Child, Whole Community approach to serving students.
+SHAC membership should represent the diversity of the community and the school.
+The committee's collective knowledge, expertise, and influence is crucial for implementing a Whole School, Whole Child, Whole Community approach.

 Essential responsibilities of a SHAC:

-- Completing a district or school needs assessment
+- Complete a district or school needs assessment.

-- Reviewing local, state and federal laws around school health and ensuring their implementation.
+- Review local, state and federal laws around school health and ensuring their implementation.

-- Using the needs assessment to recommend program implementation and guidelines for all 10 areas of the WSCC model
+- Use the SHAC assessment and the district Comprehensive Needs Assessment to recommend program implementation and guidelines for all 10 areas of the WSCC model.

 - Serve as an advocate for the school health program and improved health status for children, youth and families in the community.